Social Work Major

 Advanced Standing Option

 The BSW Program offers a 5-year BSW/MSW program option that allows students to complete both degrees in 5 years.
 The MSW program is housed in the Fairfield University School of Education and Human Development.
 Students will have the option of receiving the BSW degree without progressing into the MSW program.
 There is no guarantee of entrance into the Fairfield University MSW Program.
 Graduates of a Council on Social Work Education (CSWE) accredited undergraduate social work program within the past six years may apply for admission into the specialized practice year (2nd year) of the two-year program.
-Students who enter with advanced standing will complete 45 credits to receive the MSW Clinical Specialist rather than the 60-hour 2-year program.
-The period of study for this option is three terms: summer, fall, and spring, including 900 hours of field instruction.
+Students who enter with advanced standing will complete 30 credits to receive the MSW Clinical Specialist rather than the 60-hour 2-year program.
+The period of study for Fairfield BSW students' is two terms: fall and spring, including 450 hours of field instruction.
 Students are enrolled on a full-time basis and move through the program as a cohort.
 The BSW degree must be conferred prior to the beginning of the Advanced Standing summer session.
 Applicants for advanced standing will apply during their senior year.

 AETH 2285Ethics of Health Care3